lzl124631x/algorithm/data-structure/union-find.md

 ### Basic

 Note that there is a path compression in the `find` function.

+The time complexity of one operation in `UnionFind` with `N` elements and path compression only is amortized `O(logN)`.

 ```cpp
 class UnionFind {